Skip to content

 • Nested module options are not supported yet.

 • Only Jinja expressions inside Ansible YAML files are supported.
-In order to have syntax highlighting of Jinja template files, you'll need to install other extension.
+To enable syntax highlighting for Jinja template files (e.g., .j2), you can install the Better Jinja extension.

 Contact

 We welcome your feedback, questions and ideas.
-Here's how to reach the community.
+Learn how to reach us here.

 Credit